guniv/CoolerControl-Docker/tutorial.md

   />
 </p>

-You can then use this sensor in a new profile.
+This sensor can now be used in a profile.